2014 Roger Federer tennis season: Shanghai Masters

 In his second round match, Federer beat Argentinian Leonardo Mayer winning in three close sets after being down 2–5 in the third set tiebreak, saving 5 match points, the first two being saved at 4–5 15–40 in the third set, and the other three being saved in the third set tiebreak.
 He played Spaniard Roberto Bautista Agut and defeated him in straight sets in the third round and went on to beat Frenchman Julien Benneteau in the quarterfinal.
 He played inspired tennis to beat world No. 1 Novak Djokovic in the semifinals, ending the Serb's 28-match unbeaten run on Chinese soil.
 He battled Frenchman Gilles Simon in his second Shanghai final, defeated him in two tiebreak sets and collected his 23rd Masters 1000 title of his career.
 This was the first time Federer had won the Shanghai Masters and the first tournament he had won in China since the Masters Cup in 2007.
 As a result of his victory Federer passed Rafael Nadal for number two in the world rankings, marking his highest ranking since May 2013.

 European indoor season

 Swiss Indoors

-Federer defeated Gilles Muller in the first round.
+Federer defeated Gilles Müller in the first round.
 In the second round Federer came back from a set down to defeat Denis Istomin.
 In the quarterfinals Federer defeated Grigor Dimitrov in straight sets to reach his twelfth semifinal at the Swiss Indoors.
 In the semifinals, Federer defeated Ivo Karlović and reached an eleventh final (and ninth consecutive) at the Swiss Indoors, setting an all-time record for the most finals reached at a single tournament.
 In the finals, Federer defeated David Goffin to win a record 6th title.